-In Western Australia, the state’s oldest dairy, Brownes, recently found its own partner to enter the Chinese milk market – in the country’s biggest cheesemaker.
+In Western Australia, the state’s oldest dairy, Brownes, recently found its own partner to enter the Chinese milk market – in one of the country’s biggest cheesemakers.

 Shanghai Ground Food Tech Co acquired Brownes in November last year, the culmination of a year-long sales process conducted by the dairy’s former owner, private equity group Archer Capital.